page10001/Pound-for-Pound-UFC-Rankings/README.md

 # Pound-for-Pound-UFC-Rankings
-A table that consists of the top 15 P4P ufc fighters.
+This will pull the top 15 UFC fighters at the time the script is run.